-WE DO NOT offer individual interviews for MSSLHS applicants.
 Our open house (Info Day) is your opportunity to visit our program.
-Individual visits are not offered due to the heavy load our faculty have with research, coursework and scheduled meetings and the overwhelming request for individual visits which we cannot accommodate.
-The Info Day will be the only day in the Fall that our faculty will be able to receive visitors, so we encourage you to plan to join us during this special event.
+Unfortunately due to the heavy load our faculty have with research, coursework and scheduled meetings and the overwhelming request for individual visits, we ask you to attend our yearly Info Day.
+The Info day will be your opportunity in the Fall to meet and greet our faculty, tour our facilities, ask questions, meet students and learn more about our programs.
+We encourage you to plan to join us during this yearly event.

 Does UT Austin - SLHS require a clinic deposit for admission?

-No, to date we do not require a deposit for admissions into any of our graduate programs.
+No, we do not require a deposit for admissions into any of our graduate programs.